gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

    A personal knowledge base as your career's RAG.
 Teaching as distillation (repeat the explanation, deepen the mastery).
 Pruning low-value tasks, requiring that managers say out loud what counts as valuable.
 Domain flexibility from small modular learning in adjacent areas.
-2. **Small iterations, big wins.** Frequent check-ins compound.
+1. **Small iterations, big wins.** Frequent check-ins compound.
 Design workflows that give you regular feedback instead of saving up for one big deliverable.
-3. **Sovereignty over your stack.** In software: your workflow, data, models, and infrastructure.
+1. **Ownership over your stack.** In software: your workflow, data, models, and infrastructure.
 In career: your income, reputation, network, and skills.
-She advocated for local-first AI, and debunked the "you need a Mac Mini"
-   reflex: the point is a contained environment with clear boundaries, not the hardware.
+She advocated for local-first AI, and debunked the "you need a Mac Mini" reflex: the point is a contained environment with clear boundaries, not the hardware.

 She closed by reframing specialization as the **"art of strategic ignorance"**: deliberately choosing what *not* to know, so you can set boundaries, deepen expertise, and protect your energy.
 Scaling laws apply to humans too: balance